Samrat Prithviraj: Casting

-It was rumoured in the media before the announcement of the film that Sanjay Dutt would be joining in a film with Akshay Kumar.
-In September 2019, after the announcement of the film was made, Dutt confirmed that he would be joining Prithviraj.
-Manav Vij has been cast for the role Mohammed Ghori.
+It was rumoured before the announcement of the film that Sanjay Dutt would be joining a film with Akshay Kumar.
+In September 2019, after the announcement of the film, Dutt confirmed that he would be joining Prithviraj.
+Manav Vij was cast for the role Mohammed Ghori.
 In November 2019, Manushi Chhillar was confirmed to play the role of Sanyogita, Prithviraj's love interest, making her Bollywood debut and replacing Rai.
 Later, Sonu Sood and Sakshi Tanwar also joined the cast.
 It also stars Lalit Tiwari, Ajoy Chakraborty and Govind Pandey in supporting roles.

 Filming

 Principal photography commenced on 15 November 2019 with a puja ceremony at Jamwaramgarh, Jaipur, Rajasthan, and a song was shot in January 2020, but the filming was stopped in March 2020 due to the Coronavirus lockdown in India ordered by the Indian government, owing to the COVID-19 pandemic.

 Ahead of the 2020 monsoon season, the sets created in Rajasthan were taken down because the cost of maintaining them during the coronavirus lockdown was too high.
 With no filming expected to take place before the monsoon season, the two sets erected in Dahisar – one of a palace and one of an arena made for an action sequence – were destroyed.
-Instead, an indoor set was decided to be set up for resumption of filming.
+Instead, an indoor set was decided to be set up for the resumption of filming.

 After 6 months, shooting was resumed at YRF Studios in October 2020.
 Kumar was spotted at the sets on 10 October 2020, while Sood and Chhillar were a part of this schedule too.
 Filming wrapped up in February 2021.